 Sitting on the back deck of the family’s rented home in Penn Valley, Forrest gave tribute to a community of marijuana growers in rural Nevada County for the uptick in his son’s health.
-After traditional prescription drugs failed, members of a medical marijuana collective called Grass Roots Solutions took up Silas’ cause as part of an ongoing experiment.
+After traditional prescription drugs failed, members of a medical marijuana collective called Grass Roots Solutions took up Silas’ cause as part of an ongoing experiment apps to download games.
 They planted specific strains for him and crafted cannabis tinctures in a effort to deliver relief.

 The solutions are produced by gleaning oils from the plants.
 But rather than being loaded with THC, or tetrahydrocannabinol – the ingredient that causes people to feel stoned – this marijuana was low in THC and rich in CBD, or cannabidiol, a nonpsychoactive ingredient that, according to limited studies, may have medicinal benefits.